Policies & ByLaws

 Membership Vice President

-The duties of the Membership Vice President shall be to have general supervision over Membership committees which include, but are not limited to, the following: the annual Membership Event, Mailings, and Directory.
+The duties of the Membership Vice President shall be to have general supervision over Membership committees which include, but are not limited to, the following: the annual Membership Event, Mailings, and Director.
 The Membership Vice President shall work closely with the Executive Vice President to inform new members of the Guild’s committees and encourage their participation.